 - We recommend using either the My Marks and Feedback link on the course menu, or clicking on the View / Complete link where you originally submitted your assignment.

 - Remember: Even if you have submitted your work using a Turnitin assignment submission point, your mark and / or feedback may not be returned to you using Turnitin.
 If in doubt, please check with your lecturer.

 - On the next screen, click on the “My Paper” icon to open the submission

 - Some Turnitin assignments may be marked online by your tutor but feedback is provided separately as an attached file .
 This can only be accessed by going to My Marks, click the assignment title to open the Review Assignment page.
 Look under Feedback From Instructor to find an attached file.

 If you receive this error: Error 124: Object ID missing or invalid go directly to the Turnitin Assignment and click on View/Complete (as you did when you submitted your work).
-Please also get in touch with your support centre.
+Please also get in touch with your Support Centre.
 This error means that Turnitin has not passed the grades back to Blackboard yet.
 The Programme administrators can manually initiate this process.

 How to view my feedback and use the Feedback Studio in Turnitin

 Can’t see your feedback?
 Remember to click on the Instructor Feedback Layer button to make your feedback appear.
 Click the Feedback Summary button (looks like a speech bubble) to open the feedback panel to reveal any general comments.
 They are highlighted in blue when selected.